Eight Foods that May Help Reduce Your Risk of Osteoporosis

-The most important vegetables for preventing osteoporosis are spinach, broccoli, and Swiss chard.
+The most important vegetables for reducing the risk of osteoporosis are spinach, broccoli, and Swiss chard.

-Vitamin KVitamin K is important in the production of a protein called osteocalcin, which helps bones store minerals properly.
+Vitamin K is important in the production of a protein called osteocalcin, which helps bones store minerals properly.
 Foods that contain it are typically collard greens, broccoli, and lettuce.

-Vitamin D is essential for the absorption of calcium – it would be useless to eat foods that are rich in calcium without also supplying the body with adequate vitamin D. This vitamin is found in tuna, mackerel, oily fish, salmon, and some fortified cereals.
+Vitamin D is essential for the absorption of calcium.
+It would be useless to eat foods that are rich in calcium without also supplying the body with adequate vitamin D. This vitamin is found in tuna, mackerel, oily fish, salmon, and some fortified cereals.